dotnet/fsharp/tests/FSharp.Compiler.Service.Tests2/Docs.md

 The dependency detection algorithm can be summarised as follows:
 1. For each parsed file in parallel:
    1. Extract its top-level module or a list of top-level namespaces
    2. Find all partial module references in the AST by traversing it once.
+Consider `AutoOpens`, module abbreviations, partial opens etc.
 2. Build a single [Trie](https://en.wikipedia.org/wiki/Trie) by adding all top-level items extracted in 1.i.
 Every module/namespace _segment_ (eg. `FSharp, Compiler, Service in FSharp.Compiler.Service`) is represented by a single edge in the Trie.
 Note down positions of all added files in the Trie.
 3. For each file in parallel:
    1. Clone the Trie.